Hapag-Lloyd/dist-comm-vis/.github/pull_request_template.md

 yes: please describe the migration
 no: please delete the whole paragraph

+# Verification

+Please describe the test cases you used to verify your code.
+Did you check the change in your environment?

 # Checklist

 - [ ] My code follows the style guidelines of the project